ekrenzin/personalwebsite/static/writing/poems/unanswered.md

 That comes up a lot at work, solutions to complete a job, but not to do it well.
 I wanted to tell her about my week.
 It was a long one.
-She has dementia, or alzheimers.
+She has dementia, or Alzheimer's.
 Really she just has old age.
-It's therapeaudic to tell someone who you know will forget what you've said.
+It's therapeutic to tell someone who you know will forget what you've said.
 In a way, it's inspiring because it shows clearly what matters.
-In the end, that hard week really did not mater, and when she forgets I forget too, a bit.
+In the end, that hard week really did not matter, and when she forgets I forget too, a bit.
 I wonder how long I will remember her.
 I know it's forever, but death becomes a fog.
 Will I remember the way she asked about school,